Instarem Amaze Card Review: Till the fat lady sings

 But as the night goes on, the budget starts to run dry, and to keep the festivities going, you have to make changes.
 So you swap the champagne with prosecco.
 You impose a “one per attendee” limit on the goodie bags.
 You replace DJ Marshmello with DJ Dee Kosh.
 In the end everyone hates you for it, and you feel rather aggrieved.
 After all, no one’s talking about how great the first few hours were!

 That’s kind of the situation that Instarem finds itself in right now with Amaze.
-Once upon a time, Amaze was truly amazing: Excellent exchange rates, 1% cashback on virtually anything, and regular credit card rewards.
-Demand was so off the charts that Instarem had trouble shipping out physical cards in time for year-end VTL travel in 2021.
+Once upon a time, Amaze was truly amazing: Excellent exchange rates, 1% cashback on virtually anything plus regular credit card rewards, and use cases that went beyond just overseas spending.
+Demand was so crazy that Instarem had trouble shipping out physical cards in time for year-end VTL travel in 2021.

 Since then, however, a whole lot has happened.